Leo-Hoang/cushon-assignment-app/README.md

 Overall, I am satisfied with the work I did given the time constraints.
 I did make some mistakes, as mentioned earlier some unit tests are sorely lacking.
 Redux wasn't used in its fullest and there's only the most basic validation for the form.
 As well as that, content I had originally planned to allow the user to change their email with a click of the logout button (purely for testing, it would've just changed their email to a preset value), a footer, a better overall layout and design and better responsiveness.

 One criticism that I do think I deserve was the amount of time I spent on the front-end overall look of the app.
-I would say I spent around 70:30 on getting things to look right instead of getting things functioning, and adding in non functional components like card and navbar.
-Whether that's a totally bad thing, I don't know.
-But I did have fun!
+I would say I spent around 70:30 on getting things to look right instead of getting things functioning, and adding in non functional components like the information card and navbar.
+Whether that's a totally bad thing, I don't know- but I did have fun!